hashicorp/terraform-website/content/source/docs/enterprise/registry/using.html.md

 TFE can use your private modules during plans and applies with no extra configuration, _as long as the workspace is configured to use Terraform 0.11 or higher._

-Note that you can only use private modules from your organization's registry; sharing modules across TFE organizations is not supported.
+Note that you can only use private modules from your own organization's registry.
+If you need to share modules across organizations, do so at the VCS repository level — share access to the backing repository, and add the module to each organization's registry.

 ### On the Command Line

-If you're using Terraform 0.11 or higher, you can run configurations that use private modules on the CLI.
-However, you must provide a valid TFE API token in order to access private modules.
+If you're using Terraform 0.11 or higher, you can use private modules when applying configurations on the CLI.
+However, you must provide a valid TFE API token to access private modules.

 To configure private module access, add a `credentials` block to your [CLI configuration file (`.terraformrc`)](/docs/commands/cli-config.html).
-The block label for the `credentials` block must be TFE's hostname (either `atlas.hashicorp.com` or the hostname of your private install), and the block body must contain a `token` attribute whose value is a TFE authentication token.
-You can generate a personal API token from your user settings page in TFE.

 ``` hcl
 credentials "atlas.hashicorp.com" {
   token = "xxxxxx.atlasv1.zzzzzzzzzzzzz"
 }
 ```

+The block label for the `credentials` block must be TFE's hostname (either `atlas.hashicorp.com` or the hostname of your private install), and the block body must contain a `token` attribute whose value is a TFE authentication token.
+You can generate a personal API token from your user settings page in TFE.

 ~> **Important:** When adding an authentication token to your CLI config file, check the file permissions and make sure other users on the same computer cannot view its contents.